 A Cochrane systematic review of 24 very low quality RCTs found no significant differences in the relapse, hospitalisation and general functioning between supportive therapy and standard care in schizophrenia on medium- and/or long-term follow-up.
-However, supportive therapy had poorer outcomes compared with other psychological or psychosocial treatments at long-term follow-up: Buckley LA et al., 2015, level I
+However, supportive therapy had poorer outcomes compared with other psychological or psychosocial treatments at long-term follow-up:77, level I

-- increased hospitalisation rates (RR=1.82, 95% CI 1.11 to 2.99) - no clinical improvement in mental state (RR=1.27, 95% CI 1.04 to 1.54) - dissatisfaction of treatment for the recipient of care (RR=3.19, 95% CI 1.01 to 10.7)
+- increased hospitalisation rates (RR=1.82, 95% CI 1.11 to 2.99) - no clinical improvement in mental state (RR=1.27, 95% CI 1.04 to 1.54) - dissatisfaction of treatment for the recipient of care (RR=3.19, 95% CI 1.01 to 10.7) - Supportive psychotherapy has not been shown to be beneficial in the treatment of schizophrenia.